exercism/configlet/README.md

 ## Linting

 The primary function of configlet is to do _linting_: checking if a track's configuration files are properly structured - both syntactically and semantically.
 Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
-The full list of rules that are checked by the linter can be found [here](https://github.com/exercism/docs/blob/main/building/configlet/lint.md).

-The `configlet lint` command is currently in the process of being implemented.
+The `configlet lint` command is still under development.
+The list of currently implemented checks can be found [here](https://github.com/exercism/configlet/issues/249).

 ## Sync